Key figures for the trade fair industry

 According to the International Association of the Exhibition Industry (UFI), there are around 1,360 exhibition centres worldwide and 31,000 trade fairs per year.
 Four of the world's ten largest exhibition centres are located in Germany: Hanover, Frankfurt/Main, Cologne and Düsseldorf.
 Of more than 40 million square metres of exhibition hall space worldwide, over three million are in Germany.
 Several German trade fair organisers are among the top 10 in the international turnover rankings.

-The 166 international and national trade fairs compared to 2022
+The 176 international and national trade fairs compared to their prevoius events

 Regional trade fairs in Germany